This is Our Era.

 Do you provide medication?

 Yes, we prescribe medications that are safe and effective for your presenting condition(s).
-For substance addiction, depending on the substance, the most commonly prescribed medications may include buprenorphine (Suboxone, Sublocade, Brixadi), naltrexone (Vivitrol), long-acting benzodiazepine tapers (Valium, Librium), and acamprosate (Campral).
+For Opioid Use Disorder, the most commonly prescribed medication is buprenorphine, which is the active ingredient in Suboxone, Sublocade, Brixadi, and Zubsolv.

-In addition to treatment of substance use disorders directly , we also may prescribe medications to treat other related conditions.
+In addition to treatment of substance use disorders, we also may prescribe medications to treat other related conditions.

 Do you take my insurance?

-We are in-network with Aetna, Anthem Blue Cross, UnitedHealthcare (UHC) / Optum, and Medicare Part B throughout California.
+We are in-network with Aetna, Anthem Blue Cross, Blue Shield of California, UnitedHealthcare (UHC) / Optum, and Medicare Part B throughout California.

-We are working toward accepting Medi-Cal in Alameda County from mid to late 2026.
+We are working toward accepting Medi-Cal in Alameda County from late 2026.

 Is there a self-pay option?